 Spring Knolls embraces a play-based learning philosophy in a cooperative community while focusing on the “whole child.”
 Through the power of play, our experienced and dedicated staff help children thrive in the five developmental domains: social, language, cognitive, fine monitor, and gross motor skills.
-Parents also have an opportunity to assist in this growth through regular co-oping and helping outside the classroom.

 What is Play-Based Learning?